Utah Valley Express: Description

 The Utah Valley Express line connects the Orem FrontRunner station with UVU, the University Mall, BYU, downtown Provo, the Provo FrontRunner station, the Provo Towne Centre mall, the East Bay Business Park and follows a route primarily along University Parkway (SR-265) and University Avenue (US-189).
 The line includes 17 stops (stations) and runs at 10-15 minute intervals, with 6 minute headways during peak hours and no service on Sundays.
+Since August 2020, service south of Provo FrontRunner station has run as a separate service.

 UTA had anticipated having the Utah Valley Express operational by the time the Provo and Orem FrontRunner stations opened in the fall of 2012, but by early July 2016 construction on the line had yet to commence.
 The Federal Transit Administration reported that construction would begin in mid 2016 and that service would begin in 2019.
 The initial cost of the Utah Valley Express was estimated to be nearly $160 million.

 The Utah Valley Express connects with the FrontRunner at both the Provo and Orem intermodal centers (stations).
 The FrontRunner is a commuter rail service run by UTA that operates along the Wasatch Front with service from Provo, through Salt Lake County (including Salt Lake City), Davis County, Weber County, and Ogden.
 The FrontRunner also connects with UTA's TRAX light rail system in the Salt Lake Valley as well as Amtrak's (the National Railroad Passenger Corporation) California Zephyr (Note: While the FrontRunner connects with the Amtrak station in Salt Lake City, the California Zephyr also stops in Provo.
 The Provo Amtrak station is located about a block west of the Provo Intermodal Center, but has limited services (no ticketing, no baggage check, no indoor waiting room, etc.).) (which runs daily between Chicago, Illinois, and the San Francisco Bay Area) and Greyhound inter-city buses.